Press photographer

 Most press photographers work for one of the provincial daily or evening papers, one of the weeklies, or an agency where targeted, speculative applications can be effective.

 As a freelance photographer you can also sell photographs to picture libraries or agencies; for a list see the British Association of Picture Libraries and Agencies (BAPLA).
-Invoice and licence templates to protect you work are provided by the AOP.
+The AOP provides invoice and licence templates to protect your work.

 Look for job vacancies at: